 Also known as Choc Chip Sea Star, Chocolate Chip Cookie Sea Star, Chocolate Chip Sea Star, Chocolate Chip Star, Common Starfish, Cookie Dough Sea Star, Giant Knobbly Star, Horned Starfish, Knobbly Sea Star, Nodular Sea Star, Starfish.

-Found singly or in groups on shallow gravel, sand, seagrass and seaweed beds, over coral and rocky reefs.
+Found singly or in galaxies, on shallow gravel, sand, seagrass, and seaweed beds, over coral and rocky reefs.
 Large sea star, with five conical, short, thick arms.
 Colour varies from place to place.

 They feed on filamentous algae and invertebrates.